Lotus Elan: Current Values

 Current values vary widely around the world, so the following table provides approximate figures for the UK, based on condition.
-Early cars (S1 & S2) and Sprints are more highly valued than S3s, which are more highly valued than S4s.
+Early cars (S1 and S2) and Sprints are more highly valued than S3s, which are more highly valued than S4s.

 Generally, Drop Head Coupés have been more highly valued than Fixed Head Coupés and in the past it was not uncommon to convert FHCs to DHCs, making FHCs rarer.
-This has tended to stabilize the value of FHC cars.
+This has tended to stabilise the value of FHC cars.

-On 25 February 2023, Silverstone Auctions Ltd. auctioned seven fully restored Lotus Elans, each featuring a well regarded provenance, from the Piddington Collection.
+On 25 February 2023, Silverstone Auctions Ltd. auctioned seven fully restored Lotus Elans, each featuring a well-regarded provenance, from the Piddington Collection.
 The prices fetched, before 12.5% buyers premium and VAT were: